Skip to main content

 If split tunnel is configured, only traffic destined for the remote network will traverse the VPN.
 If full tunnel is enabled, Internet traffic will be sent over the VPN tunnel in addition to traffic destined for the remote network.

-For assistance setting up a site-to-site VPN, please refer to our Site-to-Site VPN Configuration guide.
+For more information, please refer to Site-to-Site VPN Settings.

 • Was this article helpful?